 2 Trolls

-The Orcs were painted by Fernando to match previous batches and required no touching up at all.
-The Dunlendings needed a little bit more but nothing a quick spot of paint wouldn't fix.
+The Orcs were painted by Fernando to match previous batches and required no touching up at all, except the tips of their spears were painted red so I redid these with gunmetal (but that was dead easy and very quick).
+The Dunlendings needed a little bit more, but nothing a quick spot of paint wouldn't fix.
 On the subject of fixing I had to mend two of the Dunlendings' weapons.
 I can't fault Fernando for this as the figures were superbly packaged, and any blame is down to Games Workshop for the incredibly spindly weapons on these figures.
 Anyway, I was very pleased with the Dunlendings and they deserve their own photo to show off the brushwork.

 These figures are a very good match to the earlier batch but did require a little bit more tidying up.
-I think that's because these are less detailed sculpts than the Dunlendings and Fernando's painters do better when there's a clear feature to paint rather than one that requires a bit of interpretation.
-I added and hand-painted the flag myself.
-I'm rather pleased with it as the horse is clearly influenced by the White Horse at Uffington.
-Hiding in the back of the above photo is a spare horse I decided to use as a casualty marker, complete with embedded arrow.
+I think that's because these are less detailed sculpts than the Dunlendings, and Fernando's painters do better when there's a clear feature to paint rather than one that requires a bit of interpretation.
+I added and hand-painted the flag myself based on a design I foud online.
+I'm rather pleased with it, especially the horse, which is clearly influenced by the White Horse at Uffington.
+Hiding in the back of the above photo is a spare horse I decided to use as a casualty marker, complete with embedded arrow (the latter also had broken off so was replaced by another provided by a friend at my local club).

 ... and Plains Indians with a view to starting a new project.